gold-lab/ExInAtor2/README.md

 The output files for recurrence are stored in Output_REC.
 Several intermediary files will be generated.
 The output files included in the repository are:

-1. QQplot -
+1. QQplot

+2. Venn Daigram

+3. Precision plot

-2. Gene List - The final output containing the p-vals and q-vals of input genes.
+4. "results_Biliary-AdenoCA_fixed2_10000_100_12.txt" - The final output containing the p-vals and q-vals of input genes.

-3.
+5. "table_probabilities_R.txt" - R table with probabilies.

 <b> For functional impact: </b>